prorev/prorev.github.io/_posts/2020-01-11-interview.md

  Console.ReadKey(true);
 }
 ```
-In the case of a class you will get 200 as a result.
+In case of a class you will get 200 as a result.
 In a case of struct you will have 100.

 ## What is boxing in C#?